What to Expect During Service Calls

 Why Are These Items On the Do Not Flush List?

-The items listed above are commonly flushed down toilets everywhere, but they are the prime causes of clogged toilets and Septic Sytems.
+The items listed above are commonly flushed down toilets everywhere, but they are the prime causes of clogged toilets and Septic Systems.
 People think facial tissues, feminine products and other disposable wipes can go down the toilet, but they are made with fibrous material that does not break down quickly or completely enough to make it through your pipes and out into the sewer system without causing clogs.
 Small items like q-tips and mascara applicators do not break down at all and are likely to get wedged in the pipes, and material that normally would pass through the pipes gets caught up in them.

 Kitty litter is known to get stuck in the bellies of pipes, and food scraps are also likely to settle or get caught on any stray items that may have been accidentally flushed over the years.
 Oil and grease will coat your pipes like plaque, and other items that are flushed may stick to and add layers to the gunk coating the inside of your pipes.
 Over time, clogs form.